longanisainhertaco/dpf2/examples/labs/sheath_beam_lab.md

 1. Launch the web frontend and open the **Sheath & J×B** panel.
 2. Vary the voltage and pressure sliders to see the sheath radius and drift arrows respond.
-Green arrows show the phase‐dependent vector field.
+Blue arrows indicate sheath velocities while green arrows show the J×B force vectors.
 3. Use **Save & Share** to export the current state.
 Share the returned URL with a partner and reload it to resume the scene.
-4. Record observations on how phase transitions modify the vector field.
+4. Record observations on how phase transitions modify the vector fields.